cibgraphics/CSS-Style-Guide/README.md

 ### Rule Separation

-Separate new rules by news lines
+Separate new rules by new lines.

 Always put a blank line (two line breaks) between rules